 A professional therapist may do a number of knee assessment tests to help diagnose a posterior cruciate ligament injury.
 In particular, the posterior draw test and the reverse Lachman’s test.

 The posterior drawer test involves pushing the Tibia (shin bone)

 Posterior sag test

-The posterior sag test is performed by raising the lower leg to a horizontal position, with the knee bend.
-The therapist observes if the Tibia drops down, forming a sag or dent at the front of the upper shin.
-Always compare to the other knee.
+The posterior sag test assesses laxity in the PCL.
+If the Tibia drops down, forming a sag or dent at the front of the upper shin then the test is positive.
+Always compare one knee to the other.

 Treatment for posterior cruciate ligament sprain

 Immediate first aid is to apply the principles of PRICE (protection, rest, ice, compression, and elevation).
 Once you have an accurate diagnosis, two modes of treatment are available.
 These are conservative treatments or surgery.

 Apply a cold therapy and compression wrap as soon as possible after injury for 10 to 15 minutes every hour.
 Reduce frequency as your symptoms improve.
 This initial acute phase lasts 24 to 48 hours, or longer for more severe injuries.